Frequently Asked Questions

 Are your training courses accredited? and if so by who?

-Yes, all our 'Key Trainer' events have professional endorsements/accreditation and many of our one day events too.
+Yes, all our 'Key Trainer' events have professional recognition/endorsements/accreditation and many of our one day events too.

-All our people and children handling courses are endorsed by the College of Occupational Therapists and are certified as a CPD (Continuing Professional Development) event.
+All our people and children handling courses are accredited to Level 4 with RoSPA (Royal Society for the Prevention of Accidents) and for the Refresher/Update events this is Advanced Level 4.
+These events are also endorsed by the Royal College of Occupational Therapists and are certified as a CPD (Continuing Professional Development) event.
 This means that these professional bodies look at our course materials, look at our assessment processes, look at our Trainer's CVs etc. This should give you reassurance that our training content and materials are not just considered high quality by us but by outside bodies too.

 For our Understanding and Managing Challenging Behaviour Training - our Trainers are following the strict guidelines laid down by the Institute of Conflict Management,as well as these events also being certified by the CPD.Back to question ↑

-Your EDGE Services certificate will detail the professional endorsements to enable you to use it for your own professional development and/or your professional re-registration.
+Your certificate/s will detail the professional endorsements to enable you to use it for your own professional development and/or your professional re-registration.

 How do you ensure that your course materials are up-to-date and that they are of maximum benefit to those in attendance?